Seteeri/Particle/README.md

 average user.

-Finally, my hope is to get Protoform onto a mobile platform, such as the Librem 5 or Gemini PDA as a proof of concept.
+Finally, my hope is to get Protoform onto a mobile platform, such as the Librem 5 as a proof of concept or even a prototype...

 ## The Inspiration